Linguistics & Literature

 How Much Do Linguistics & Literature Majors Make?

 Master’s Degree Starting Salary

-The U.S. Department of Education found that students who graduated in 2015-2017 with a master’s degree in linguistics and comparative literature made a median starting salary of $49,200 per year.
+According to 2017-2018 data from the U.S. Department of Education, students who graduated with a master’s degree in comparative literature have a median salary of $49,200 during the early years of their career.
 During this timeframe, most salaries fell between $37,700 (25th percentile) and $49,200 (75th percentile).

 We don’t know for sure if all of these people took jobs related to comparative literature so take that into consideration.